The BEST Train from London to Edinburgh in 2025 (Review)

 I bought my ticket directly from the LNER website to keep things simple.

-If booked well in advance (a month, say), LNER promises that you can get as much as 52% off and a standard single ticket from London to Edinburgh could cost you about £32.20.
+If booked well in advance (a month, say), LNER promises that you can get as much as 48% off and a standard single ticket from London to Edinburgh could cost you about £32.80.
+The cheapest I found was £57 for a single ticket.

 I didn’t manage to get quite such a bargain, instead, paying £96.85 for a standard return with a railcard included.
 It was still a reasonably good deal and as a bonus, there were no added booking fees.

-For luxury travellers, an advance upgrade can cost you as little as £68 for a first-class single, and for that, you can get super comfy seats, hot food, drinks, booze and snacks galore.
+For luxury travellers, an advance upgrade can cost you around £128.60 for a first-class single, and for that, you can get super comfy seats, hot food, drinks, booze and snacks galore.

 Find out more about the LNER Azuma and book your tickets